Southampton-RSG-Training/industry-skills-agile-training/episodes/21-1-collaboration-workflow.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Group Exercise: What are the Risks?
+## Group Exercise: Merging - What are the Risks?

 5 mins.

-In general, as a group discuss what you think the risks are with developing and merging code using branches in a team environment.
+In general, as a group identify the risks are with merging code from branches in a team environment.

 ::::::::::::::::::::::: solution

 Here are several non-exhaustive reasons:

-- The merge may introduce errors that cause the software to break or fundamentally change its behaviour in ways that are unintended but not immediately obvious
+- A merge may introduce errors that cause the software to break or fundamentally change its behaviour in ways that are unintended but not immediately obvious
-- There may be a variability in the quality or style of written code that leads to bugs or readability issues
+- There may be a variability in the quality or style of written code that leads to inconsistency across the codebase
 - Team members may not be aware of important changes being made in other branches that will affect their work
 - Work may be unknowingly duplicated, or introduce conflicting solutions, e.g. where there are logical overlaps between coding tasks in different branches
 - The reasoning behind changes may be unclear
-- A suboptimal approach may be taken for which another team member has a better solution
+- Long-lived branches may become too divergent from the `main` branch, complicating the process of merging changes from such branches
+- Similarly, implementing and then merging multiple feature branches simultaneously becomes exponentially more difficult

+The benefits of using feature branches are generally considered to vastly outweight such drawbacks, and as we'll see in the next episode, there are features we can introduce to using feature branches that aim to mitigate these drawbacks by introducing additional steps that increase communication among team members.

 :::::::::::::::::::::::::::::::::